Suffering From Kidney Disease? Know Your Diet

 Potassium and oxalic acid are rich in leafy green vegetables like spinach, beet greens, and chard.
 Kidney stones are more likely to form if you consume too much oxalic acid.
 In persons who are vulnerable to oxalates, kidney stones can form.
 Kidney stones can cause more damage to your kidneys and limit their function.

-with our expert Nephrologists
+Get in touch with our expert Nephrologists

 Best Foods for People with Kidney Disease

 To keep kidney disease under control, it's important to maintain a proper diet.
 The food you eat will have a major impact on the results of your treatment.
 The kidney's primary function is to eliminate waste materials and fluids.